Paihia: European settlement

 In December 1832 the first mention of cricket being played in New Zealand was recorded by Henry Williams.
 In 1835 a game of cricket was witnessed here by Charles Darwin, in December 1835 while the Beagle spent 10 days in the Bay of Islands.

 In 1835 William Colenso set up the first printing press in New Zealand at Paihia.

 In 1850 the mission closed and Paihia declined to a very small settlement by 1890.

 20th century

+The Williams Memorial Church of St Paul is an Anglican church in Paihia.
+It was constructed from 1925 to 1926 and was consecrated by Archbishop Alfred Averill in 1926.
+It was built to commemorate the Anglican missionary Henry Williams who established a mission at Paihia and converted many local Maori.
+Jones and Palmer designed the bluestone church.
+The church is the fourth to be built on the site and the oldest grave dates back to 1826.